PTSD and The Risk Of Suicide .

-Every day we see and hear more reports of suicides whether in our military, veterans, first responders, health care workers, clergy, teens, elderly, women, men in America….
+Every day we see and hear more reports of suicides whether in our military, veterans, first responders, health care workers, clergy, teens, elderly, women, men ….
 Do you see a pattern here?
 There isn’t one.

 So, what is contributing to this increase in numbers?
 Are we reporting it more, but the number is same as always or has this number been rising for the past decade and now has reached the masses?
 Has the life becomes so intolerable for some that they do not see solutions to their problems?
 Is the society putting on unreasonable expectations on individuals to perform faster and better without the fail-safe system in place?
 Are we raising generations that do not have enough coping skills to deal with life and relationships?